River Cam: Boating

-All boats require a navigation licence from either the Conservators of the River Cam or the Environment Agency.
+All boats using the river downstream of Mill Pond require a navigation licence from either the Conservators of the River Cam or the Environment Agency.

 There are public moorings just below Jesus Lock on both sides of the river and on the western bank just north of the bridge at Clayhithe (both with a maximum stay of 48 hours), and unofficial moorings on the railings adjoining Riverside in Cambridge (unlimited stay, but usually fully occupied) which are under review by Cambridge City Council and likely to be reduced to eight or nine formalised residential moorings, or removed altogether.
 The moorings on the commons in Cambridge (Jesus Green, Midsummer Common and Stourbridge Common) are reserved by the City Council for holders of its long-term mooring permits.
 There are also some privately owned moorings.

 There is a public slipway next to the garden of the Green Dragon pub in Water Street, Chesterton.
 This is occasionally used for launching small boats.